- ABOUT HAE

-Parenting children with rare diseases like Hereditary Angioedema (HAE) involves special challenges and considerations to ensure your child is set up for success.
+Parenting children with a rare condition like Hereditary Angioedema (HAE) involves special challenges and considerations to ensure your child is set up for success.

-Many parents worry about how to effectively manage their child's HAE when their child is away from them, while at school or playing sports.
+Many parents worry about how to effectively manage their child's HAE when their child is away from them, while at school, or playing sports.
 Some also struggle to gain access to the healthcare that their child needs.
-Beyond managing the logistics of care, the emotional burden of the disease's uncertainty can also impact parents of children with HAE.
+Beyond managing the logistics of care, the emotional burden due to the uncertainty of the condition can also impact parents of children with HAE.
 It might be hard to find people who understand or can relate to what they are going through, and parents may consequently feel isolated, lonely, stressed, or guilty – especially given the hereditary nature of HAE.

 Navigating this diagnosis and finding the right support for you and your child can seem daunting, but the US HAEA is here to help!

 You are not alone!
 The US HAEA's community includes many other caregivers like you who are experiencing the same challenges.
 We are always here for you to answer questions, offer kind and compassionate support, and provide resources to help with every step of your HAE journey.
 Additionally, we have many tools and resources to help parents better understand HAE.
 These include how to navigate being a caregiver, optimize communication with your medical team, anticipate challenges, and successfully manage your child's HAE.